cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 app.get('/api/_session', jsonParser, api.getSession);
 ```

-The `api.getSession` function calls the corresponding `session` function from the Cloudant Node.js client library, passing along the cookie from the client, and returning the response from Cloudant.
+The `api.getSession` function calls the corresponding `session` function from the Cloudant Node.js client library, passing along the cookie from the client, and returning the response from Cloudant (replacing the API key with the user name).

 ### User Logout and Cloudant Service Proxy